 This reachability information can be "advertised" from the VASPs in Trust Network 3 through Trust Network 2 into the VASPs at Trust Network 1.
-This can be achieved through the peering-point between the VASPs at point B and point C, and the peering-point between the VASPs point D and point E. That is, the Originator-VASP at point A hears about Beneficiary-VASP at point F because of the "route advertisements" - namely the summary list of public keys or serial numbers known in Trust Network 3 - was shared through the VASPs within at Trust Network 2.
+This can be achieved through the peering point between the VASPs at point B and point C, and the peering point between the VASPs at point D and point D and point D and point D are point D at point D because of the "route advertisements" - namely the summary list of public keys or serial numbers known in Trust Network 3 - being shared through the VASPs within Trust Network 2.

-9 Areas for Innovation
+9. Areas for Innovation

-There are several areas of innovation where VASPs as an emerging industry can take leadership and define the next-generation infrastructure for the global virtual assets commerce.
+There are several areas of innovation where VASPs as an emerging industry can take leadership and define the next-generation infrastructure for the global virtual asset commerce.

-9.1 Operating Rules for the Trust Network of VASPs
+9.1.
+Operating rules for the trust network of VASPs

-Following from the discussion of VASP trust networks in Section 8, one area of innovation for the virtual assets and VASPs industry is the development of a common set of operating rules suitable for the VASP industry.
+Following on from the discussion of VASP trust networks in Sec.
+8, one area of innovation for the virtual assets and VASP industry is the development of a common set of operating rules suitable for the VASP industry.

-Similar to other organizations (e.g. NACHA [42], Visa [43], OIX [44]) the operating rules for the VASP trust network describe a legally enforceable set rules and agreements that govern the day-to-day running of the trust network as a multi-party system established to achieve common purpose of its members.
-In the case of the trust network of VASPs, these common purposes include the sharing of: (i) VASP entity information, (ii) customer information, (iii) key ownership information, (iv) key operator information, and (v) VASP reachability parameters.
+Similar to other organizations [e.g., NACHA (NACHA, 2019), Visa (Visa, 2013), OIX (Makaay et al., 2017)] the operating rules for the VASP trust network describe a legally enforceable set rules and agreements that govern the day-to-day running of the trust network as a multi-party system established to achieve the common purposes of its members.
+In the case of the trust network of VASPs, these common purposes include the sharing of: (i) VASP entity information, (ii) customer information, (iii) key ownership information, (iv) key operator information and (v) VASP reachability parameters.
 These operating rules must be founded on a common set of business requirements and technical specifications.
 This in turn allows each member of the trust network to obtain assurance that each of the other participants will follow the same set of rules, defined for their particular role in the trust network.

-A good operating rules for a VASP trust network provides its members with the several benefits.
-First, it provides a means for the members to improve risk management because the operating rules will allow members to quantify and manage risks inherent in participating within the trust network.
-Secondly, the operating rules provides its members with legal certainty and predictability by addressing the legal rights, responsibilities, and liabilities of the participants in the trust network.
-Because the operating rules is a legal agreement, it is legally enforceable upon all members.
-Thirdly, the operating rules provides transparency to the members of the VASP trust network by making the terms of the agreements, technical specifications (e.g. APIs, minimal performance delivery, etc.), and other member business rules - comprising the operating rules - accessible to all participants.
+Good operating rules for a VASP trust network provide its members with several benefits.
+First, they provide a means for the members to improve risk management because the operating rules will allow members to quantify and manage risks inherent in participating within the trust network.
+Second, the operating rules provide the members with legal certainty and predictability by addressing the legal rights, responsibilities and liabilities of the participants in the trust network.
+Because the operating rules are a legal agreement, they are legally enforceable upon all members.
+Third, the operating rules provide transparency to the members of the VASP trust network by making the terms of agreements, technical specifications (e.g., Application Programming Interface (API), minimal performance delivery, etc.) and other member business rules - comprising the operating rules - accessible to all participants.

 There are several business drivers for establishing a VASP trust network.
 Beyond the basic set of services that members must implement to be part of the trust network, each member is free to offer product/service differentiation in the market while complying to the operating rules.
-This in turn allows a VASP to broaden market adoption by enhancing these basic services with better features (e.g. faster response, richer customer information set, better privacy protection for customer information, etc.).
-From the cost-reduction perspective, standardizing the technical functions across all services of members of the trust network allows for reusability of components (e.g. share common set of APIs and software libraries) and more efficient compliance adherence, thus having the overall effect of lowering costs for all members and their respective customers.
+This in turn allows a VASP to broaden market adoption by enhancing these basic services with better features (e.g., faster response, richer customer information set, better privacy protection for customer information, etc.).
+From the cost-reduction perspective, standardizing the technical functions across all services of members of the trust network allows for reusability of components (e.g., share common set of APIs and software libraries) and more efficient compliance adherence, thus having the overall effect of lowering costs for all members and their respective customers.

-9.2 Certificate Profiles and CPS for VASP Trust Network
+9.2.
+Certificate profiles and CPS for VASP trust network